TinkeringAround/Contentful-Simple-UI-Extension/README.md

 Initial setup of a UI extension.

 ### `npm run deploy`
-Updating a existing UI extension.
+Updating the existing UI extension.
+Throws an error if the extension has not been created by `npm create` or via Contentful Web UI.

 ### `npm run delete`
 Deleta a existing UI extension.
+Throws an error if the extension has not been created by `npm create` or via Contentful Web UI.